Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/amii_summary.md

 This code sets up the foundation for the CarLogic class, including its fields and constructor, while leaving the LoadCarsFromDatabase method as a placeholder for Day 2.

 Pending : Connection string for Database

+Day 2 :

+Implemented the LoadCarsFromDatabase method to connect to the  database and retrieve car data.

+Populated the CustomHashTable and SortedLinkedList with the retrieved car objects.

+Ensured the CarLogic class can initialize its in-memory data structures from persistent storage.

+Pending : Use SQL Studio Management instead of SQLite